VallyPepyako/rigger-webapp/README.md

 # webapp

-This project is scaffolded by [Yeoman](http://yeoman.io).
-See [generator-vars-webapp](https://github.com/andrewscwei/generator-vars-webapp.git) for more details.
+This project is based on [generator-vars-webapp](https://github.com/andrewscwei/generator-vars-webapp.git).
+Visit for more details.
+With jquery, bootstrap/bootsrapSASS and modernizr on board
 ## Usage

 Install node modules if they are not already installed: